DigiBP/Hoselupf/README.md

 ## Identification of digitalization potential
 The following digitalization potential has been identified:
 - The process is to be started by an automatic inbound API call.
 The information about article, date, stock, order level, tools and sales order.
+- Implementation of service task where an outbound API call is triggered with the information about the production date target, and if capacity is availabe.
+This is the basis for the decision table
+- A decision table should be implemented where a preselection of the manufactoring company can be done automatically based on the machine weight
 -

 ## Workflow modelling with user tasks and decision tasks